KFredberg/kf-cards/README.md

 # Cards
-> Table extension with cards as cells
+> Table extension with cards as cells, developed for product top lists.
+Responsive design and selection enabled, both click and swipes.

 ## Purpose and Description